What your Child will Learn in Grade Eight

 - Know the formulas for the volumes of cones, cylinders, and spheres and use them to solve real-world problems.

-Students enrolled in above-grade level mathematics will be taught the curriculum outlined in Algebra I. Students enrolled in G/T mathematics will be taught the curriculum outlined for Geometry.
-For more information about the curriculum for these courses, visit http://hcpssfamilymath.weebly.com/.
+Students enrolled in above-grade level mathematics will be taught the curriculum outlined in Algebra I. Students enrolled in G/T mathematics will be taught the curriculum outlined for Geometry GT.
+For more information about the curriculum for these courses, visit http://hcpssfamilymath.weebly.com.

 Practices of Science and Engineering

-- Plan and carry out investigations in the field or laboratory—working collaboratively as well as individually—that are systematic and require clarifying data and identifying variables and parameters.
+- Plan and carry out scientific investigations in the field or laboratory

-- Construct theories that provide explanatory accounts of the world.
+- Construct explanatory accounts of the world using evidence

 - How do scientists work together to design and build vehicles that meet specific criteria?